Kcarter787/Kcarter787.github.io/_projects/blocksgame.markdown

 This is one of my early projects.
 I used python's turtle graphics to make a fun [BlocksGame][BlocksGame-github].

 [BlocksGame-github]: https://github.com/Kcarter787/BlocksGame
+My natural intuition when I started building this project was to partition up the tasks into what I thought made logical sense.
+For example, one method is responsible for drawing the player-controlled block with a particular size and location.
 {% highlight python %}
 def draw_square(t, sq_x, sq_y, sq_size, color = "#33cc33" ):
   """Draws the player square"""